 The classic chocolate chip cookies of your dreams: these are hands down, the very best chocolate chip cookies ever.
 Made with egg yolks, brown sugar and good butter, this egg yolk chocolate chip recipe leads to the most flavorful and chewy cookies you can imagine.

-I developed this egg yolk cookie recipe based on a recipe I had made in 2015 when I was chasing chewy chopped chocolate cookies.
-I had leftover egg yolks and errr… I felt like my day needed cookies (doesn’t it always?).
-I didn’t brown or melt my butter (I snuck it in the microwave for 10 seconds to barely soften it).
-I used all brown sugar and dark chocolate.
+I developed this egg yolk chocolate chip cookie recipe based on a recipe from 2015 when I was testing and testing for super chewy cookies.
+I had leftover egg yolks and errr… felt like my day needed cookies (doesn’t it always?); I didn’t brown or melt my butter (I snuck it in the microwave for 10 seconds to barely soften it) and I used all brown sugar and dark chocolate.
 They were the best chocolate chip cookies I’d ever had (and I’ve had MANY).

 But it’s not just egg yolks that make a very chewy chocolate chip cookie.
 Using all brown sugar and butter with a higher butterfat percentage also contribute to that sought-after chewy texture.